Sheila Nevins: Personal life

 In 1963, Nevins married a lawyer who also attended Yale.
-Though she wanted to pursue a theater career, her husband wanted her to be home evenings and weekends, forcing her to find a daytime job.
+Though she wanted to pursue a theater career, her husband wanted her to be home evenings and weekends promoted her to find a daytime job.
 The marriage ended in divorce.

 In 1972, Nevins married investment banker Sidney Koch.
-The pair had a home in Litchfield, Connecticut and an apartment on the Upper East Side of Manhattan.
+The pair had a home in Litchfield, Connecticut, and an apartment on the Upper East Side of Manhattan.
 They have one son, David Koch (born 1980).
 She has discussed her son's struggle with Tourette syndrome and her struggle to be a working mother with a son who was ill.
 Nevins has said that the 2007 HBO series, Addiction, was inspired by her son's struggles with substance abuse.

 Nevins produced an HBO documentary about the Triangle Shirtwaist Factory fire called Triangle: Remembering the Fire, to which she had a personal connection, which she found out about after seeing the documentary Schmatta.
 Nevins' great-aunt Celia Gittlin, a 17-year-old immigrant from Russia, had died in the fire.

-Nevins enjoys theater and is an admirer of Gloria Steinem, who she has deemed "next to my mother, the most important woman I’ve ever met."